fallen-icarus/cardano-swaps/README.md

 ### Current DEX Deficiencies

-One consequence of centralized script addresses is the necessity for liquidity pools and LP providers as discrete, (usually) permissioned entities.
+One consequence of centralized script addresses is the necessity for liquidity pools (LPs) and LP providers as discrete, (usually) permissioned entities.
 LPs are a common feature of many DEXes and have a number of downsides (discussed shortly).
 Additionally, current implementations of order-book style DEXes (which don't use LPs) suffer from the availability challenges of permissioned batchers.

 ##### Why LPs are not the right architecture for DEXs (in no particular order)

-- No matter how performant a system of batchers is, their resources do **not** scale in proportion to the number of users unless new batchers can join permissionlessly when demand is high.
+- No matter how performant a system of batchers is, their resources do *not* scale in proportion to the number of users unless new batchers can join permissionlessly when demand is high.
 - Since an economy's health is proportional to how easily and accurately price discovery can occur, DEXs that do not allow users to freely express their own desired prices can only result in an